-UPDATE 1-Miner Hudbay's CEO Alan Hair steps down
+UPDATE 2-Canadian miner Hudbay's CEO Alan Hair steps down

-(Adds details on proxy fight, share performance)
+(Adds analyst comment, background on proxy fight, Kukielski)

 July 10 (Reuters) - Canada’s Hudbay Minerals Inc said on Wednesday Chief Executive Officer Alan Hair has stepped down after more than 20 years with the company, months after its second largest investor urged the miner to replace him.